Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 He fuckin’ *lived!*

-“Masks on and seal up, boys.
-We gotta go out there.”
+"Masks on and seal up, boys.
+We gotta go out there."

 Spurred by the Chief’s words, Josh remembered how to move and heaved himself vertical.
 Most of his suit was already on and sealed, he’d done that hours ago.
 Now came the hood and helmet, the mask and air supply.
 Damn thing was…well, it was full-body armor, specifically for a hulk of a firefighter like him.
 It was *heavy* but he was at the point where it made him feel powerful and protected, instead of slow and encumbered.